BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 # Ecosystem Roles

 Defining all of the possible roles one can take in an ecosystem is a crucial first step in understanding the overall requirements of the system.
 Roles as outlined in this document represent roles of agents in the broader impact bond ecosystem.
 These roles may further have relations to specific steps in the lifecycle of the bond and in some cases, specific on-chain mechanisms.
 Roles are distinct from *entities* which may, in some cases, occupy multiple roles.
+We will take the case of a development impact project improving the quality of primary school education in India to provide real-world examples for each role.

 ## Roles